 BEGINNINGLESS shared in DevilOnWheels forums, “I stayed at Ismail Homestay Turtuk with a sweet family for a month in Feb/Mar 2017 (before the permit rules changed in April).
 The host Ismail never let me pay for anything we ate outside.
-As it was very cold (Feb), they gave a small stove for me to heat the water for the “mattress pad” as and when I want.
-This is why I prefer homestays for GHs.
-I had raw milk and natural tasty apricots every day during my stay.”
+As it was freezing (Feb), they gave a small stove for me to heat the water for the “mattress pad” as and when I want.
+This reason is why I prefer homestays for GHs.
+I had raw milk and natural, tasty apricots every day during my stay.”

 Contact Info: Ismail at +91-9419300430

 DDRDAS shared in DevilOnWheels forums, “I stayed at Ismail Homestay in Turtuk while riding alone two years back.
 The host and his son were very humble and friendly.
 You can order anything to eat within his limits there.
 He also served us his special Kashmiri Kahawa tea.
-His grandpa makes woolen blankets with a small hand loom which you can buy from there for cheap price.
-And after all, it is a very special place for me.
+His grandpa makes woolen blankets with a small handloom, which you can buy from there for a low price.
+And after all, it is an extraordinary place for me.
 I found my wife there who was also staying there at that time.”

 Apart from multiple products that boast of Apricots in all shapes and forms, Turtuk also has bragging rights on some unique woodwork.
-Walking canes can be purchased through many artisans of the town.
+Walking canes, you can purchase through many artisans of the town.

-- Zan with Tsamig– A savoury buckwheat cake, steamed to perfection, often served alongside mixture of greens and yogurt.
+- Zan with Tsamig- A savory buckwheat cake, steamed to perfection, often served alongside a mixture of greens and yogurt.

 - Kissir with Grangtur– Buckwheat pancakes with greens.

 - Brakoo & Muskat– Buckwheat dumplings in ground walnuts sauce, almonds, and spices.